 All applicants must be at least 3 years post-high school, and able to commit to the full length of the internship.
-All applicants will be subject to a criminal background check, fingerprinting, and a medical screening that includes a test for tuberculosis.
+All applicants will be subject to a criminal background check, fingerprinting, and health screening.

 International Applicants

 The Henry J. and Erna D. Leir Global Internship Program at Green Chimneys is a formal training program requiring international interns to obtain a visa.
 There are some government restrictions so visas are not guaranteed and, conditions change frequently.
 For the latest information on visas, please contact Joanne Conrad, Human Resources Recruiter, at iconrad@greenchimneys.org.